pglemos/GOLFFOX/docs/investigations/BUG_INVESTIGATION_P0.md

 - ❓ Alerts API - Not found/verified

 **Recommendation:**
 Manual testing required to verify these issues.
-The create-operator API exists and is well-implemented, suggesting other CRUD APIs may also exist but have frontend integration issues.
+The create-operador API exists and is well-implemented, suggesting other CRUD APIs may also exist but have frontend integration issues.

 ---